 Bamboos are sturdy and because of that, these tall grasses has been an important part of living to some countries providing them shelter.
-It is used as a good source of livelihood not only in the Philippines but to other parts of the world too.
+It is used as a good source of livelihood not only in the Philippines but to other parts of the world as well.
 A lot of things can be made out of bamboo, from being the main part of a nipa hut, bamboos are used for firewoods as well.
-And don't forget flip flops, furnitures and even musical instruments such as flute can be made from bamboo.
+And don't forget flip flops, furnitures and even musical instruments such as flute can be made from bamboo too.

-We are so used of calling the bamboo a "tree," but as a matter of fact, the bamboo isn't a tree but is a grass.
+We are so used of calling the bamboo a tree but as a matter of fact, the bamboo isn't a tree but a grass.
 And the bamboo is the tallest grass there is.

 But the bamboo wasn't content.
-It was envious and will always get mad or irritated when it doesn't get the attention or appreciation that it thinks it deserves.
-It doesn't like it when the other trees has accomplished something and are recognized by others.
+It was envious and will always get mad or irritated when it doesn't get the attention or appreciation that it deserves.
+The bamboo doesn't like it when the other trees has accomplished something and recognized by others.
 The bamboo hates this.
-The bamboo doesn't like being embarrass either, or else it would think of a way to retaliate.
+The bamboo doesn't like being embarrassed either, or else it would think of a way to retaliate.

 There was a time when a group of teens passed by in the forest.
 As they look around, they saw all the trees in there.
 They saw the towering bamboo, the shades were nice but the bamboo don't have fruits.
 So they went away from the bamboo as they saw the santol and guava tree.
 They were so happy to pick some fruits.
-They were hungry and this would fill them up.
+They were hungry and this will fill them up.